 Black soil is formed by the weathering or breaking process of igneous rocks.
 Then by cooling or solidification of lava originated from the volcano eruption.
 Hence, it is also called lava soil.

 The black soil is majorly found in Gujarat, Maharashtra, Western parts of Madhya Pradesh, North- Western Andhra Pradesh, Karnataka, Tamil Nadu, Rajasthan, Chhattisgarh, Jharkhand up to Raj Mahal hills.
 The two popular plateaus that are the Deccan plateau and the Malwa plateau, also lie in black soil stretch.

 Listed below are the properties of black soil:

 - The soil is rich in minerals like iron, lime, calcium, potash, magnesium and aluminium.

 - The soil has a high water-retaining capacity.

 - The soil has a fine texture and clayey nature.

 - The soil is more fertile as compared to any other group of soil.

 - Crops that can be grown on black soil

-- Crops like cotton, tobacco, chilly, oilseeds, jowar, Craig, sugarcane and maize grow well in it.
+- Crops like cotton, tobacco, chilly, oilseeds, jowar, Craig, sugarcane, and maize grow well.